 Proposed Policy Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects Types of Waste suggested wording is adopted as this will mitigate against Likely Significant Effects sentence in supporting text stating that all applications will need to comply with Policy 17 - see footnote 1.
-Policy 9 - Decommissioning and Restoration of Winfrith No - restoration may provide benefits to European sites through habitat creation and provision of a SANG type area.
-N/A N/A N/A N/A N/A Policy 10 - Sewage Treatment Works Uncertain/yes as it stands - but no if suggested wording is adopted as this will mitigate against Likely Significant Effects N/A N/A N/A Insert additional sentence in supporting text stating that all applications will need to comply with Policy 17 - see footnote 1.
-N/A Policy 11 - Transport & Access No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 12 - Quality of Life No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 13 - Landscape & Design Quality No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 14 - Sustainable Construction and Operation of Facilities No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 15 - Natural Resources No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 16 - Flood No - the policy will not lead to N/A N/A N/A N/A N/A
+Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects will mitigate against Likely significant effects stating that all applications will need to comply with Policy 17 - see footnote 1.
+Policy 8 - Special Types of Waste Uncertain/yes as it stands - but no if suggested wording is adopted as this will mitigate against Likely significant effects N/A N/A N/A Insert additional sentence in supporting text stating that all applications will need to comply with Policy 17 - see footnote 1.
+N/A Policy 9 - Decommissioning and Restoration of Winfrith No - restoration may provide benefits to European sites through habitat creation and provision of a SANG type area.
+N/A N/A N/A N/A N/A Policy 10 - Sewage Treatment Works Uncertain/yes as it stands - but no if suggested wording is adopted as this will mitigate against Likely significant effects N/A N/A N/A Insert additional sentence in supporting text stating that all applications will need to comply with Policy 17 - see footnote 1.
+N/A Policy 11 - Transport & Access No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 12 - Quality of Life No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 13 - Landscape & Design Quality No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 14 - Sustainable No - the policy will not lead to development N/A N/A N/A N/A N/A

 Proposed Policy Could the proposed policy have likely significant effects on European sites?
-Likely activities to result as a consequence of the policy Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects Risk development Policy 17 - Biodiversity and geological interest No - the policy will not lead to development; this policy provides for the safeguarding of European sites N/A N/A N/A N/A N/A Policy 18 - Historic Environment No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 19 - Airfield Safeguarding Areas No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 20 - South East Dorset Green Belt No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 21 - Waste from new developments No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 22 - Restoration, Aftercare & Afteruse No - any possible effects of this policy on European sites would be covered by other policies in this plan relating to the acceptability of waste development N/A N/A N/A N/A N/A Policy 23 - Safeguarding Waste Facilities No - the policy would not lead to development N/A N/A N/A N/A N/A ii Suggested clause to be inserted into Policies 3, 4 and 5 to avoid Likely Significant Effect:

-1 Wording to be inserted into Policy's supporting text: "To ensure that European wildlife sites are safeguarded from any effects of development, proposals should comply with Policy 17."
+Likely effects if policy implemented European sites potentially affected Mitigation In- combination effects Construction and Operation of Facilities Policy 15 - Natural Resources No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 16 - Flood Risk No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 17 - Biodiversity and geological interest No - the policy will not lead to development; this policy provides for the safeguarding of European sites N/A N/A N/A N/A N/A Policy 18 - Historic Environment No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 19 - Airfield Safeguarding Areas No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 20 - South East Dorset Green Belt No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 21 - Waste from new developments No - the policy will not lead to development N/A N/A N/A N/A N/A Policy 22 - Restoration, Aftercare & Afteruse No - any possible effects of this policy on European sites would be covered by other policies in this plan relating to the acceptability of waste development N/A N/A N/A N/A N/A Policy 23 - Safeguarding Waste Facilities No - the policy would not lead to development N/A N/A N/A N/A N/A i Wording to be inserted into Policy's supporting text: "To ensure that European wildlife sites are safeguarded from any effects of development, proposals should comply with Policy 17."